CreativeConnect: Supporting Reference Recombination for Graphic Design Ideation with Generative AI

 \section{Conclusion}

 This paper proposed \sysname{}, a system designed to support graphic designers in the reference recombination process, allowing them to generate novel design ideas.
-Building on our formative study observations, \sysname{} offers users assistance in identifying key elements within reference images.
-It also provides a diverse range of recommendations for relevant keywords and recombination options.
+Building on our formative study observations, \sysname{} assists users in identifying key elements within reference images.
+It also provides diverse recommendations for relevant keywords and recombination options.
 Notably, the low-fidelity sketch-based output of \sysname{} was shown to encourage creativity by enabling further imaginative exploration.
-Our user study demonstrated that \sysname{} efficiently supported both steps of finding and recombining elements and helped participants to come up with more design ideas and perceive their ideas as more creative compared to the baseline.
-While \sysname{} represents a promising step towards comprehensive recombination support tools for designers, we also suggested an opportunity to expand such systems to cater to address a wider spectrum of design needs and situations.
+Our user study demonstrated that \sysname{} efficiently supported both steps of finding and recombining elements and helped participants come up with more design ideas and perceive their ideas as more creative than the baseline.
+While \sysname{} represents a promising step towards comprehensive recombination support tools for designers, we also suggested an opportunity to expand such systems to address a broader spectrum of design needs and situations.

 \begin{acks} This work was supported by Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No.2021-0-01347, Video Interaction Technologies Using Object-Oriented Video Modeling / No.2019-0-00075, Artificial Intelligence Graduate School Program (KAIST)) We thank all of our study participants and the members of KIXLAB for their insightful discussions and constructive feedback. \end{acks}